« View All Posts

 Lars has been in the trucking industry his whole working life.
 He started working in the shop when he was just 16 years old.
 Lars spent about 10 years in operations before moving to driver recruiting.
 He spent five years in recruiting before joining the ATS team as the vice president of driver recruiting.
 He currently serves as the vice president of van operations.
 No day is ever the same in the trucking industry and Lars enjoys the challenge that presents.

-Are you ready to own your own truck and operate your own business?
+Are you ready to buy a truck and operate your own business?

-There are multiple pathways to get you into an owner-operator position.
-Arguably the easiest way to start your journey as an owner-operator is to research lease purchase programs, lease onto a carrier and eventually purchase the truck.
-There are many companies out there that don’t require a down payment (or have a minimal down payment) and no credit check.
-Pay off the balloon payment and you’re on your way.
+There are multiple pathways you can take to become an owner-operator.
+Arguably the easiest way to start your journey as an owner-operator is to research lease purchase programs, lease onto a carrier, and eventually purchase the truck.
+There's a long list of companies that don’t require a down payment (or have a minimal down payment) and no credit check.
+After the lease ends, you can pay the balloon payment and be on your way.

 Once you’ve purchased the truck, you can continue to haul freight for that trucking company or you can sign your truck on with another carrier to haul freight for them.
 That’s the most supported path to take as an owner-operator.
 You can also choose to pursue your own authority.